-But when is the last time you’ve been hunted by an animal in the jungle?
+But when is the last time you’ve needed that level of focus on actual physical survival?
 When you are preparing for a meeting, or class presentation, the responses your body has left over from years past are not necessarily the most helpful ones.
 Instead of shallow breathing, you want to take deep breaths, in order to get oxygen flowing to all of your body, get outside of that tunnel vision, and be able to think creatively and on your feet.

 - Imagine that you are staring deep into a body of water.
 Perhaps it is the ocean, with its predictable and calming repetition of waves crashing over, and over.
 Maybe it is a river, splashing over rocks and branches.
 Maybe it is a favorite lake.
 In any case, think about the water, whether it keeps moving on, determined and never-ending, or a still and flat surface that you can stare at forever.
 Use water-color paints to capture that feeling.
 Use a lot of water, and as you paint, take away the lessons from the ocean, river, or lake that are helpful to you.